yactouat/pips_channel_personal-website_api/README.md

 - `Cloud Run Developer`
 - `Service Account User`

-Also, at some point, a default service account for Cloud Build in your project (`**@cloudbuild.gserviceaccount.com`) will be triggered, and it will need to have the:
+Also, during the build step, a default service account for Cloud Build in the GCP project (`**@cloudbuild.gserviceaccount.com`) is triggered in the pipeline, and it needs to have the:

 - `Artifact Registry Administrator` role
 - `Storage Admin` role

-Finally, the compute service account that will be used (`**--compute@developer.gserviceaccount.com`) will need to have the:
+Finally, the compute service account that is used (`**--compute@developer.gserviceaccount.com`) in the GCP project needs to have the:

 - `Secret Manager Secret Accessor` role

 This is the result of a trial and error process, trying to set a service account from scratch to figure this out.
 Please don't hesitate to open an issue if you find a better way to do this.

-### the SDK

-If you're running this in full local mode, you'll need to install the GCP SDK; I plan to do this in a not too distant future, but if you do it before me, I'd be happy to accept a PR !

-## nice to have

-- you can provision a PostgreSQL database if you plan to deploy the solution; I'm personnaly using Supabase, if you do too you'll need to download the server root certificate and store it in the repo as `./creds/supabase-root.crt` (git ignored)

 ## how to run and setup locally